If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 They’re Wide.
 Like, Really Wide.

-This isn’t just about a wide toe box.
-The whole boot is wide, from heel to midfoot to toe.
-If you’ve got regular or slim feet, that can make the fit feel a bit sloppy unless you adjust.
+And I’m not just talking about the toe box.
+The whole boot is wide: heel, midfoot, toe.
+If you’ve got standard or slim feet, the fit can feel a bit loose unless you tweak it.

-- If you have narrow feet, you might actually want to size down half a size from your Brannock.
+- If you have narrow feet, try going down half a size from your Brannock.

-- Even when sized down, your toes will still have room to wiggle.
+- Even sized down, you’ll still have plenty of toe room.

 Quick Sizing Recap: